Can You Become A Doctor With A GED?

 Undergraduate Coursework

 So first, you’ll have to apply to a community college or university.
-There are many doctors in America who first signed up for community college to transition later to a 4-year university to go on to medical school later.
+There are many doctors in America who first signed up for community college to transition later to a 4-year university and go on to medical school later.

 Usually, medical schools prefer that you take the required science and math prerequisite courses at a 4-year college or university rather than at a community college.